CN000/meatswap/README.md

 If you feel uncomfortable with these disclosures, don't stake or hold YAM.
 If the community votes to fund an audit, or the community is gifted an audit, there is no assumption that the original devs will be around to implement fixes, and is entirely at their discretion.

 ## The Token
-The core YAM token uses yCRV as the reserve currency, which is roughly a $1 peg.
+The core OCE token uses yCRV as the reserve currency, which is roughly a $1 peg.
 Each supply expansion (referred to as an inflating rebase), a portion of tokens is minted and used to build up the treasury.
 This treasury is then in complete ownership of YAM holders via governance.

 ## Distribution
-Rather than allocating a portion of the supply to the founding team, YAM is being distributed in the spirit of YFI: no premine, no founder shares, no VC interests — simply equal-opportunity staking distribution to attract a broad and vision-aligned community to steward the future of the protocol and token.
+Rather than allocating a portion of the supply to the founding team, OCE is being distributed in the spirit of YFI: no premine, no founder shares, no VC interests — simply equal-opportunity staking distribution to attract a broad and vision-aligned community to steward the future of the protocol and token.

-The initial distribution of YAM will be evenly distributed across eight staking pools: WETH, YFI, MKR, LEND, LINK, SNX, COMP, and ETH/AMPL Uniswap v2 LP tokens.
+The initial distribution of OCE will be evenly distributed across eight staking pools: WETH, YFI, MKR, LEND, LINK, SNX, COMP, and ETH/AMPL Uniswap v2 LP tokens.
 These pools were chosen intentionally to reach a broad swath of the overall DeFi community, as well as specific communities with a proven commitment to active governance and an understanding of complex tokenomics.

 Following the launch of the initial distribution pools, a second distribution wave will be incentivized through a YAM/yCRV Uniswap pool.
 This pool will allow Uniswap's TWAP-based oracle to provide necessary input as the basis for rebase calculations, as well as provide liquidity for the rebase to purchase yCurve for the treasury.